Doggie Downers: Side Effects and Natural Alternatives

 As mentioned earlier, the ideal situation would be for our dogs to rid of their severe and debilitating symptoms of anxiety through positive training without the use of pharmaceutical drugs.

-But when that’s not an option, many people have turned to a more natural alternative to help their sad dog, such as CBD Oil for dogs, as more scientific research emerges to back up its anti-anxiety properties.
+But when that’s not an option, many people have turned to a more natural alternative to help their sad dog, such as CBD Oil for dogs, as more scientific research emerges to back up its calming properties.

 In 2015, a review of 49 research papers found evidence to “strongly support” CBD as a treatment for various anxiety-related disorders, including PTSD and OCD.

 One 2017 study told a different story; they found no evidence that it reduced anxiety, and even found that it had the opposite effect on some people.

-So while it’s clear that research is still in the early stages, there have been many stories of dogs significantly benefiting from this natural plant-based medicine.
+So while it’s clear that research is still in the early stages, there have been many stories of dogs significantly benefiting from this natural plant.
 Most importantly, the side effects are usually minor, and unlike many prescription medications for dogs, they are not fatal.